 On the other hand, kettlebells tend to jump in size, especially in the heavier category.
-Example, the ever-so popular Onnit Primal kettlebell range comes in five sizes: 18 lbs, 36 lbs, 54 lbs, 72 lbs and 90 lbs.
-Those are big jumps in weight which might not be easy to adjust to.
+For example, the ever-so-popular Onnit Primal kettlebell range comes in five sizes: 18 lbs, 36 lbs, 54 lbs, 72 lbs and 90 lbs.
+Those are big jumps in weight that might not be easy to adjust to.

 The popularity of kettlebells is ever-growing and skyrocketed in 2020.
 Many of the best kettlebells were unavailable to buy for months and only recently resurfaced at bigger retailers.
 Adjustable kettlebells such as the Bowflex SelectTech 840, are sought after and bought almost instantly as they hit the market.

 Here are three reasons why you should choose a kettlebell over dumbbells as your next home gym purchase.